 These areas make a base for the University’s activites and it is also in these that the University offers education on a postgraduate level.

 The University is known for its popular and reality-based programmes and small student groups.
-Today, the University has around 9 100 students (5 000 full-time students) and offers 65 programmes and 140 courses within several subject fields.
+Today, the University has around 9 100 students (5 000 full-time students) and offers around 50 programmes and 130 courses within several subject fields.

 The University actively participates in social development through collaboration with both industry and the public sector.
 The University’s programmes are repeatedly ranked among the best in the country in collaborating with employers.
 In Confederation of Swedish Enterprise’s latest survey, the Pre-school Teacher Education was named the best in the country and three of the top ten educations, in all categories, were at the University.